-Staff members on the induction course will help you complete all the University's administrative procedures so that you can start finding your way around the libraries, labs and lecture halls before your degree starts.
+Staff members on the induction course will help you begin all the University's administrative procedures so that you can start finding your way around the library, lecture halls and service buildings before your degree starts.
 You will meet students from other countries and have the opportunity to participate in a range of social activities so both your social life and your academic life should be off to a flying start.

 Tuition fees do not cover the cost of your accommodation during the course.

 Payment can be made by the following methods:

 When making a payment by bank transfer or credit card, please choose the ‘Tuition fees’ option and enter the relevant amount.
 This applies to deposits and balance payments.

 To apply for this course, you must be an international student and hold an unconditional offer for an undergraduate course at the University of St Andrews beginning in September 2022.